renatoargh/centos/README.md

  - How do I know how many cores my system has?
  - How do I install MySql?
  - How do I install Node.js?
+ - How do I install Git?
+ - How to allow specific user run command as sudo without password?

 ### How do I know how many cores my system has?